-1. IMPLEMENTATION
+13. IMPLEMENTATION

-1.1.
-GENERAL
+13.1 GENERAL

 - I. The designations shown on Schedule A to this Official Plan are to be interpreted in a general fashion and are not to be precisely scaled.
 Where roadway or natural features such as water courses identify a distinct separation between designations such boundaries shall be used to provide a distinct interpretation of the boundary of the designation.
 Minor refinements to the boundaries of the designations in association with development applications shall not require an amendment to this Plan Official Plan. - II.
-This Official Plan is required to conform to the Regional Niagara Policy Plan and Provincial Growth Plan and shall be "consistent with" the Provincial Policy Statement. - III.
-The Urban Area Boundaries as delineated in the Regional Policy Plan are fixed, and shall only be changed by Amendment to the Regional Policy Plan. - IV.
+This Official Plan is required to conform to the Region of Niagara Official Plan and Provincial Growth Plan and shall be "consistent with" the Provincial Policy Statement. - III.
+The Urban Area Boundaries as delineated in the Region of Niagara Official Plan are fixed, and shall only be changed by Amendment to the Region of Niagara Official Plan. - IV.
 This Official Plan will be implemented by means conferred upon Council by the Planning Act, R.S.O.
 1990, the Municipal Act and such other statutes as may be applicable.
 In particular, this Plan shall be implemented by the Zoning By-law, neighbourhood plans, site plan control, subdivision and part- lot control, consents to severances, the property standards by-law, demolition control, provision of municipal services, public works, energy conservation and other legislation. - V. In order to ensure that the policies of the Official Plan are being implemented, the following controls will be regularly reviewed: - a.
 The Zoning By-law; - b.
 Subdivision and Part-Lot Control; - c.
 Site Plan Control and Design Guidelines; and - d.
 All other practices and procedures involved in processing development applications.

-1.2.
-THE ZONING BY-LAW
+13.2 THE ZONING BY-LAW